Scynes/Django-Boilerplate/README.md

 ```

 #### Step 4
-With are virtual environment shell now active, we can proceed to creating the actual Django project structure.
+With our virtual environment shell now active, we can proceed to creating the actual Django project structure.

 ```
 django-admin startproject django-boilerplate .